thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

   _getTypeParser: [Function: bound ] }
 ```

-You can pass second argument to the `insert()` method that tells PostgreSQL what columns to returned from the database as a result of the insert.
+Additionally, the `insert()` method accepts a list of string column names as a second argument.
+This tells Knex what columns of the newly inserted row to pass into the `then()` method's callback.
+Commonly, an asterisk `*` is used to pass along all the columns of the row.

 In the `index.js` file, write and save the following code.